 It is important that your trailer floor and tongue ride as level as possible.
-This will help prevent over-angling, bottoming-out, and improper load transfer.
-Therefore, the hitch or trailer tongue must be adjusted during the initial vehicle/trailer fit-up to ensure a level ride.
+This will help prevent over-angling, bottoming-out, and improper tongue load and load transfer.
+Therefore, the hitch or trailer tongue must be adjusted during the initial vehicle/trailer fitup to ensure a level ride.
 Ball mounts are available in different configurations to adjust the hitch ball height.